 No one really knows how many people are caregivers.
-In the United States, estimates range from 34 million (US Centers for Disease Control and Prevention) to nearly 66 million (Family Caregivers Alliance).
+The CDC estimates 53 million in 2020.
 Everyone does agree, though, that caregivers need support and a mini-industry seems to be growing in response to this need.

 That support starts the old-fashioned way with books and publications.
-The “Caregiver’s Handbook” published as a special report by the Harvard Medical School and the classic “The 36 Hour Day,” (now in its 5th edition), by Peter Ravins and Nancy Mace, are two time-tested examples.
+The “Caregiver’s Handbook” published as a special report by the Harvard Medical School and the classic “The 36 Hour Day,” by Peter Rabins and Nancy Mace, are two time-tested examples.

 Answers and More